Blog Hero

 Follow Your Eye Doctor’s Advice

-Countless over-the-counter and prescription eye drops are available, and many are effective for most patients.
-However, your eyes are unique, and sometimes what works for the majority may not benefit you.
+Countless over-the-counter and prescription eye drops are available; many are effective for most patients.
+However, your eyes are unique; sometimes, what works for the majority may not benefit you.
 The best eye drops are the ones prescribed by your eye doctor.
-At Albemarle Eye Center, we get to know you and your eye needs.
-Personalized recommendations for eye drops help you achieve the best possible results.
-Contact us if you have questions about using eye drops after cataract surgery.

 Written by useye